- Academic Appeals

 Those with an accommodation request are encouraged to make the request as far in advance of a hearing as possible, by writing to the ADFG Office at adfg.admin@utoronto.ca.
 Depending on where the case is in the process, the ADFG Office or a decision-maker, as the case may be, may be able to grant certain minor accommodations, without further inquiry, especially if the requesting individual has obtained the consent of the adverse party.
 If the accommodation request is likely to have a material impact on the hearing, the decision about the request will almost always be assigned to a decision-maker (usually the Chair of the hearing) for consideration.

 All accommodation requests should set out, in detail, what specifically is being requested and, in general terms, the basis for the request.
-It is not necessary to disclose medical diagnosis or medical information in support of the requested accommodation to the ADFG Office.
+It is not necessary to disclose a medical diagnosis or medical information in support of the requested accommodation to the ADFG Office.

 Responses to the Accommodation Request